-Projects are artist-initiated, driven by creative passion and characterized by constant striving for excellence and innovation
+Projects are artist-initiated, driven by creative passion and characterized by constant striving for excellence

 Feminist in nature, by inclination and approach, we work to explore the richness of the human experience through a diversity of perspectives.
 It is this specific focus that sets us apart.
 Attention to under-told stories is still critical to address ongoing gender imbalances in theatre, and in society in general.
 LunaSea Theatre Company seeks to give voice to stories and perspectives of under-representened genders and to showcase the rich diversity of theatrical talent while creating essential, world-class theatre in Nova Scotia.